The Road to War

 - Research Library - Free for members and visitors to use, with hundreds of Civil War themed books.

-- Video Room - Showing the 20-minute documentary, "Ohio's Role in the Civil War," produced by the American Civil War Museum of Ohio.
+- Theater - Showing the 20-minute documentary, "Ohio's Role in the Civil War," produced by the American Civil War Museum of Ohio.

-- Lobby - A large and comfortable area with beverages and snacks.
+- Lobby - A large and comfortable area with beverages.